sigma-star/mtd-utils/README.txt

  * this library is part of util-linux, aka util-linux-ng and some distributions package it under that name.

- If you don't explicitly disable xattr support, mkfs.ubifs and mkfs.jffs2 require the "sys/xattr.h" and "sys/acl.h" header files, depending on your Distributions, those may be packaged as part of libattr and libacl respectively.
+ For xattr & acl support in mkfs.ubifs and mkfs.jffs2, the build system looks for the "sys/xattr.h" and "sys/acl.h" header files.
+Depending on your distributions, those may be packaged as part of libattr and libacl respectively.

  Please note that the mkfs tools are optional and can be disabled via a configure flag.
-This should also remove the need for the dependency libraries.
+This should also remove any library dependencies.

  How to contribute